-On February 14, 2020, ALCO entered into a term loan agreement of ₱1,000.0 million with a local bank to obtain financing for the eligible green projects of the Company and its subsidiaries, including land banking, investments and refinancing in relation to eligible green projects.
-Drawdown of ₱1,000.0 million has also been made in 2020.
-ALCO is required to submit a disbursement report to the bank soon after the date the proceeds has been utilized to confirm that the proceeds have been used for the eligible green projects.

-The Group is required to maintain a debt-to-equity ratio of not more than 2.0x and current ratio of not less than 1.5x on a consolidated basis.
-For the years ended December 31, 2023, 2022 and 2021, the Group was fully compliant with these debt covenants.
+On February 14, 2020, ALCO entered into a term loan agreement of £1,000.0 million with a local bank to obtain financing for the Group' eligible green projects, including land banking, investments and refinancing in relation to eligible green projects.
+A drawdown of £1,000.0 million was made within the same year.
+ALCO is required to submit a regular disbursement report to the bank soon after the date the proceeds were utilized to confirm that the proceeds has been used for the eligible green projects.
+ALCO is also required to maintain debt to equity ratio of not more than 2.00x and current ratio of at least 1.50x based on the audited consolidated financial statements.
+As at March 31, 2024 and December 31, 2023, the Group is compliant with these financial ratios.